Renuka-0403/Image_Generator/README.md

 Working AI Application
 ```

-This demonstrates how Generative AI can accelerate the initial development and prototyping of AI-powered applications.
+This demonstrates how Generative AI can assist in accelerating the initial development and prototyping of AI-powered applications.

 ---